helidon-io/helidon/docs/config/io.helidon.webserver.observe.metrics.AutoHttpMetricsConfig.md

 </td>
 <td>
 </td>
-<td>HTTP methods to be used in the HTTP method tag for automatic metrics</td>
+<td>HTTP methods to be used in the HTTP method tag for automatic metrics, defaulted to the standard HTTP methods plus <code>LIST</code>; assigning this value fully replaces the set of method names</td>
 </tr>
 </tbody>
 </table>